Grzegorz96/millionaire-app-frontend/README.md

 - Automatic refresh of JWT access tokens.
 - Download questions from the database and randomizing questions to the user, taking into account the current level.
 - Sounds system.
-- Random rejection of two incorrect answers - - - System of points.
+- Random rejection of two incorrect answers.
+- System of points.
 - Ending the game with a guaranteed amount during a wrong answer, arbitrarily withdrawing from the game or by answering all questions correctly.